Skip to main content

 2. Assess the sensitivity of the data which will be processed, stored, or hosted under your contracts

 Next, you must understand the types of data being processed under your contract.
-This is also important from a data protection perspective, which you can learn more about on the Information Commissioner’s Office (ICO) website
+This is also important from a data protection perspective, which you can learn more about on the Information Commissioner’s Office (ICO) website.

 The sensitivity of data can broadly be divided into 4 risk categories, below you will find the types of data which fit into each category.
 If you are not sure how to assess the data, you should speak to your organisation’s data protection or security team.